Supervision meetings

 Can supervision meetings take place online?

 Supervision meetings will normally take place in person; they may take place by other means, eg video streaming or Teams etc, when you or your supervisor is away from the University, including fieldwork or for split-site, distance-learning or other collaborative programmes.
-Online supervision meetings should not be considered a standard alternative to in-person meetings, except where when you or your supervisor is away from the University, or if agreed as part of a reasonable adjustment.
-Supervision meetings cannot take place over email.
-The only exception to this is when a PGR is on fieldwork with limited communication options, and emails ensure that supervision can still take place.
+Online supervision meetings should not be considered a standard alternative to in-person meetings, except when you or your supervisor is away from the University, or if agreed as part of a reasonable adjustment.

 Supervision meetings during overtime